Coumarin: Synthesis

 Coumarin can be prepared by a number of name reactions, with the Perkin reaction between salicylaldehyde and acetic anhydride being a popular example.
-The Pechmann condensation provides another route to coumarin and its derivatives, as does the Kostanecki acylation, which can also be used to produce chromones.
+The Pechmann condensation provides another route to coumarin and its derivatives starting from phenol, as does the Kostanecki acylation, which can also be used to produce chromones.

 Biosynthesis

 From lactonization of ortho-hydroxylated cis-hydroxycinnamic acid.

 Natural occurrence

 Coumarin is found naturally in many plants.
 Freshly ground plant parts contain higher amount of desired and undesired phytochemicals than powder.
 In addition, whole plant parts are harder to counterfeit; for example, one study showed that authentic Ceylon cinnamon bark contained 0.012 to 0.143 mg/g coumarin, but samples purchased at markets contained up to 3.462 mg/g, possibly because those were mixed with other cinnamon varieties.